YugabyteDB-Samples/yugabyte-simple-java-app/README.md

 ## Questions or Issues?

+Having issues running this application or want to learn more from the expert who build and use Yugabyte?

-Send us a note in Slack
+Send a note to [our Slack channel](https://join.slack.com/t/yugabyte-db/shared_invite/zt-xbd652e9-3tN0N7UG0eLpsace4t1d2A), or raise a question on StackOverflow and tag the question with `yugabytedb`!